-The new year is upon us, and it’s the perfect time for hotels to evaluate their social media strategies for 2016.
+With social media constantly evolving, now might be the perfect time for hotels to evaluate their social media strategies.

-The debut of live-streaming apps Periscope and Meerkat, along with Facebook’s enhancements in Messaging and Instagram ad management provide opportunities for hotels to cultivate new strategies moving forward.
+The emergence of live-streaming apps, along with Facebook’s enhancements in Messaging and Instagram ad management provide opportunities for hotels to cultivate new strategies moving forward.

-The biggest new social platforms that emerged this year would Periscope and Meerkat for live streaming.
+The biggest new social platforms that emerged recently are Facebook Live and Periscope for live streaming.

 The live streaming trend will likely continue to gain momentum as more business experiment with the best ways to utilize it.

 Hotels, for example, have numerous opportunities – holiday/seasonal events, conferences taking place at the property, spa offerings, dining offerings (i.e. perhaps live stream your bartender making a cocktail), etc.